 Content marketing strategy and Dynamic Segmentation: The modern marketing ROI

-To understand the impact of segmenting contacts based on behavior, website activities, personas, social activities, and other such factors, first, let us consider a hypothetical situation (we will ignore the additional challenges or intricacies of such situations to look at the bigger picture).
+To understand the impact of behavioral segmentation, website activities, personas, social activities, and other such factors, first, let us consider a hypothetical situation (we will ignore the additional challenges or intricacies of such situations to look at the bigger picture).

 The social media ad can give you impressions, clicks, trigger in-message communication, and social media page activity, bring the visitor to your dedicated landing page, and then this visitor either becomes your lead directly from the landing page or get redirected to the main website or product page, wherein it gets converted to a potential lead.

 In this entire navigation flow, you will require two forms of content – one for your ad, which has to be crisp yet informative about what you are showcasing; the other is the landing page which will act as a gateway to your website.
 While framing your content, you need to keep in mind the consistency in your choice of words, design elements, content placement, and message to maintain consistency in user experience throughout the process.